carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ![EFS AWS diagram](https://d1.awsstatic.com/legal/AmazonEFS/product-page-diagram_Amazon-EFS-Replication_HIW%402x.ccbabcc8777609fc0d23d7ff5ee1d52d5000dbf5.png)

-- Fully managed, high scalable (elastic) and distributed (available) file storage that supports Network File Storage version 4 (NFSv4) and can be mounted to your EC2 instance.
+- Fully managed, High scalable (Elastic) and Distributed (available) file storage that supports **Network File Storage version 4 (NFSv4.x)** and can be mounted to your EC2 instance.
-  - Highly Scalable - can automatically scale from gigabytes to petabytes of data without needing to provision storage, growing and shrinking as you add/remove files. (you don't need to pre-provision storage like you do with EBS)
+  - Highly Scalable - scale on-demand to petabytes (growing and shrinking as you add/remove files) Note: you don't need to pre-provision storage like you do with EBS.
     - With burst mode, the throughput increase, as file system grows in size.
   - Highly Available - stores data redundantly across multiple Availability Zones.
   - Network File System (NFS) that can be mounted on and accessed concurrently in multiple AZs without sacrificing performance.
-  - EFS file systems can be accessed by Amazon EC2 **Linux** instances, Amazon ECS, Amazon EKS, AWS Fargate, and AWS Lambda functions via a file system interface such as NFS protocol.
+  - EFS file systems can be accessed by Amazon EC2 Linux instances, Amazon ECS, Amazon EKS, AWS Fargate, and AWS Lambda functions via a file system interface such as NFS protocol.
 (EBS only for EC2 instances)
+    - Native to Unix & Linux, but not supported on Windows instances.
 - EFS is a POSIX-compliant file-based storage.
 - EFS supports file systems semantics - strong read after write consistency and file locking.
-- Native to Unix & Linux, but not supported on Windows instances.
 - Only pay for what you use
 - Performance Mode:
   - General Purpose for most file system for low-latency file operations, good for content-management, web-serving etc.